 The best thing the Dominicans have going for them is their indefatigable spirit.
 They know life on the island isn't easy, but it is their home, and they will make the best of it.
 I had a memorable conversation with a bus driver from the next village over.
 I remembered that he also owned a boat and did some fishing on the side.
 I asked him about if his boat had survived.
 He just smiled his big grin and said no. All the boats moored in his village had been destroyed by the storm.
 But he was still smiling about it!
 As I mentioned earlier, Dominicans are STRONG and RESILIENT!

-It was hard to leave when the time came, because we had enjoyed ourselves so much living with the people of Thibaud.
-After running into someone I knew on the flight down, it turned out there was someone I knew on our return flight as well.
+It was hard to leave when the time came, because I had enjoyed myself so much living with the people of Thibaud.
+After running into someone I knew on the flight down, it turned out there was someone I knew on my return flight as well.
 Dominica's Prime Minister, Roosevelt Skerritt, was on our flight, and I was able to speak briefly with him (we had met several times during my two years there).
 I told him that sometimes from great tragedies arise great opportunities, and to continue working towards leading the country out of the mess that Maria had left.
-I also let him know what a wonderful time we had as some of the first "tourists" in Thibaud, and that the people there were so wonderful to us.
+I also let him know what a wonderful time I had as onw of the first "tourists" in Thibaud, and that the people there were so wonderful to me.
 He seemed to appreciate hearing that.
 They have lots of work to do to get back to normal, but they are making progress.
 I hope it turns out well!
-I'm eager to see how much better things are the next time we visit, because we will be returning.
+I'm eager to see how much better things are the next time I visit, because I will be returning.
 I have to see my friends and check up on my kids there!